 - Buy-stop orders trigger an order to buy back the shares if the stock price rises to or above the stop price.

 - Trailing buy-stops specify a stop price that follows, or “trails,” the lowest price of a stock by a percentage or dollar amount that you set.
 If the stock rises above its lowest price by the trail or more, it triggers a buy market order, at which point the stock is purchased at the best available price.
 If the price drops, the stop resets at a lower price.

-However, neither of these methods guarantees that the order will execute at or near the price you designate—and in fact could lock in losses if the price gaps up.
+However, neither of these methods guarantees that the order will execute at or near the price you designate, and in fact, the stop order could lock in losses if the price gaps up.

 Understanding the risks

 1. Potentially limitless losses: When you place a standard trade, your downside is limited to 100% of the money you invested.
-But when you’re shorting a stock, its price can keep rising—which means there’s theoretically no limit to the amount you’d have to pay to replace the shares you borrowed.
+But when you're shorting a stock, its price can keep rising, meaning that—theoretically—the amount you'd have to pay to replace the borrowed shares is limitless.

-For example, if you enter a short position on stock XYZ at $80, but instead of falling it rises to $100, you’ll have to spend $10,000 to pay back your borrowed shares—at a loss of $2,000.
-Stop orders can help mitigate this risk, but they’re by no means bulletproof.
+For example, you enter a short position on stock XYZ at $80, but instead of falling, it rises to $100.
+You'll have to spend $10,000 to pay back your borrowed shares—at a loss of $2,000.
+Stop orders can help mitigate this risk, but they're by no means bulletproof.

-2. Margin calls: If the value of the collateral in your margin account drops below the minimum equity requirement—usually 30% to 35% of the value of the borrowed shares, depending on the firm and the particular securities you own—your brokerage may require that you immediately deposit more cash or securities to cover the shortfall.
+2. Margin calls: If the value of the collateral in your margin account drops below the minimum equity requirement—usually 30% to 35% of the value of the borrowed shares, depending on the firm and the particular securities you own—your brokerage may require you to deposit more cash or securities to cover the shortfall immediately.

 If you fail to meet the margin call, your brokerage firm may close out open positions to bring your account back to the minimum requirement.

 Proceed with caution